duke-libraries/description-audit/README.md

 - **/scripts** - Python scripts that use Beautiful Soup for parsing XML and the [spaCy NLP](https://spacy.io/) library to search and report out term and phrase matches in MARCXML and EAD inputs

 - **/source_data** - Although most source data has been removed publicly for the sake of repository storage and distribution, we have provided examples of a few EAD files (.xml) and an excerpt of a batch MARC XML file (.xml file) to demonstrate the record formats that this program is able to process.

-- **/dist** - Operating system-dependent PyInstaller executable versions of the Python scripts used to inventory instances, context, and other relevant information about each time potentially harmful terms appears in given metadata.
-Using one of these executables, no dependencies are required, even Python itself.

 ## Installation/Distribution
 There are a few ways to access and use these tools depending on your operating system or comfort level with using git.